Richard Bookstaber

-Richard Bookstaber (born 1950) is the author of A Demon Of Our Own Design, a book highlighting the fragility of the financial system that occurs from tight coupling and complexity.
+Richard Bookstaber (born 1950) is an American financial writer who is the author of A Demon Of Our Own Design, a book highlighting the fragility of the financial system that occurs from tight coupling and complexity.
 The book is noted for its foreshadowing of the 2008 financial crisis.
 He is also the author of The End of Theory, which critiques the applicability of economics in dealing with financial crises, and proposes an alternative paradigm using agent-based models.

 Academic career

 Bookstaber received a B.A. in Economics from Brigham Young University and a Ph.D. from the Massachusetts Institute of Technology.

 He held academic positions at Boston University, Brigham Young University, and the Hebrew University of Jerusalem, the last as a Fulbright Scholar.
 His research focused on option pricing theory, and he wrote an early book in the field.

 He has also authored scores of articles on finance topics ranging from option theory to risk management.